The colors we're going to mostly focus on in photography is the following:

 -Question: How do we make a photo monochromatic?

 -Answer: Pick 1 color that you have access to a lot of different things.
 For example, I have a yellow banana, yellow pinapple, and a yellow pepper at hand.
-What I could go and buy is a yellow piece of construction paper and photograph the fruits and veggies on top of that yellow piece of paper.
+Yes those all go together.
+But we can't just place those on a counter top that ISN'T yellow.
+So what could you do?
+You could go and buy a yellow piece of construction paper and photograph the fruits and veggies on top of that yellow piece of paper.
+So it is TRULY monochromatic.

 -Question: How can I get creative with this?